Previous dayFebruary 10, 2026Next day

 10.9 km---✓ ReviewedUSGS →

-At 20:35 UTC on February 10, 2026, a magnitude 2.6 tremor occurred 48 km NE of Valmy, Nevada.
-The event originated approximately 10.9 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 2.6 earthquake 48 km NE of Valmy, Nevada at 20:35 UTC on February 10, 2026.
+This was a shallow crustal earthquake, focused at 10.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 41.112°, -116.735°.
+The epicenter is at 41.112°, -116.735°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10